mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

         \bar M_i(a)=& \bar P_i(a) - \bar L_i(a) \nonumber \\
         =& \int_0^a \beta_i(x)g(S(x)) -  \alpha_i(x)S(x)\,dx.  \label{eq:margin-by-line}

-    Differentiating we get the margin density for line :math:`i` at :math:`a` expressed in terms of :math:`\alpha_i` and :math:`\beta_i` as shown.
+    Differentiating we get the margin density for unit :math:`i` at :math:`a` expressed in terms of :math:`\alpha_i` and :math:`\beta_i` as shown.

 Margin in the current context is the cost of capital, thus this is an important result.
-It allows us to compute economic value by line and to assess static portfolio performance by line—one of the motivations for performing capital allocation in the first place.
+It allows us to compute economic value by unit and to assess static portfolio performance by unit—one of the motivations for performing capital allocation in the first place.
 In many ways it is also a good place to stop.
 Remember these results only assume we are using a distortion risk measure and have equal priority in default.
 We are in a static model, so